bbornino/mensa_member_connect_frontend/cypress/README.md

 // By data attribute (preferred) cy.get('[data-testid="login-button"]');

+// Handle multiple matches
+cy.get('a[href*="/register"]').first(); // Get first matching element
 ```

 > **Tip**: Consider adding `data-testid` attributes to your components for more stable test selectors.

+### Login and Redirect Behavior

+After successful login, users are automatically redirected:
+- **Active users** → `/experts` (full access to browse experts)
+- **Pending users** → `/experts` (but see a message about pending verification)

+The redirect happens automatically via a `useEffect` in the Login component that watches for the user state to be set.
+This ensures the user state is properly updated before navigation, preventing `ProtectedRoute` from redirecting back to login.

 ## Debugging Tests